-2012 marks the 16 year anniversary of AgKI (formally PIKI)!
-In that time we as an organisation have grown tremendously and we are now well recognised as the peak primary producers organisation on KI by all Island and off Island organisations.
+2013 marks the 17 year anniversary of AgKI.
+In that time we as an organisation have grown tremendously and we are now well recognised as the peak primary producers organisation on Kangaroo Island by all Island and off Island organisations.

 We remain unique in SA (and possible Australia) in the role we play – part advocate, part research, part policy, part education and wholly in support of agriculture and the role it plays on KI.

 - Peter Lovering

 - Rick Morris